The Beginner’s Guide to Wedding Videography

 Wedding videographer

-You will likely be a freelancer for the company.
-A freelancer, or independent contractor, is someone who is not a full-time employee of the company and is only hired when help is needed.
+A freelancer, or independent contractor, is not a full-time employee and is only hired when help is needed.
 That’s the basis of most jobs in the film and video industry, so don’t let that scare you.

 Unfortunately, weddings are not typically planned in a couple of weeks.
-You’ll need to be prepared to book jobs months or even years in advance.
-However, there is job security in that you can have your future laid out months in advance.
+You must be prepared to book jobs months or even years in advance.
+However, there is job security in that you can plan your future months.

 Videographer at a wedding event.

-This route is extremely difficult.
-I would recommend working for someone else before starting your own wedding videography company.
-However, it’s also the classic chicken and egg story.
-You need to shoot weddings to get hired, but you need to get hired to shoot weddings.
+However, it’s also the classic chicken-and-egg story: You need to shoot weddings to get hired and get hired to shoot weddings.

 One primary method for accomplishing this is to shoot a few weddings for free.
-I’ve done this in the past with friends or family that can’t afford to hire a videographer.
-It puts less pressure on you because you weren’t paid for the job.
-It’s great practice as well.
+I’ve done this with friends or family who can’t afford to hire a videographer.
+It puts less pressure on you because you weren’t paid for the job, and it is also great practice.

-This will give you footage for your reel, which most wedding videography companies will require.
+This will give you footage for your reel, which most wedding videography companies require.

 • Equipment